relationlabs/Relation-Graph/docs/OGM Introdction.md

 In order to let user to use Relation Graph conveniently, we provide the OGM tools which is for converting data between type systems using Rust.

-There are 6 functions in OGM tools
+There are 6 functions in OGM tools:

 - **find_one** : query one record from Relation Graph.
 ```